Numerous state and federal agencies and

 made in 2000 or later that are over 12 feet and/or have

-a permanent form of propulsion attached (some exemptions
+a permanently attached form of propulsion (some exemptions

 apply).
 ITD also licenses boat